LBoullosa/TheStandard.PoC.BackgroundWorker/README.md

 * Add more than one background worker from a Service.
 * ...

-The WatchDog model acts as the local contract in order to abstract the external dependency/resource (BackgroundWorker).
+The [WatchDog](TheWatchDog/Models/WatchDog.cs) model acts as the local contract in order to abstract the external dependency/resource (BackgroundWorker).

-These are the possible status a WatchDog could have.
+The possibles [status and status changes](TheWatchDog/Models/WatchDogStatus.cs) WatchDog has

 ![Alt](TheWatchDog.Overview-WatchDog%20Status%20Life%20Cycle.drawio.svg)